alexandrosb88/wordnum_wizard/README.md

 ## Description

-This is a Python application which processes a wordlist or individual words and appends numerical values in various formats at the end of the provided word/words.
+This is a Python application which processes wordlists or individual words and appends numerical values in various formats at the end of the provided word/words.

 The output is consisted of the below formats: